kamalber/spring-boot-angular4-authentication/README.md

 # spring-boot & angular4 authentication application
 - This project is a simple secured authentication of an Angular4 frontend application with a simple Spring Boot backend API with Spring  Security.
 # what you will learn
+- build a rest api using spring boot
-- secure your rest api using spring security with spring boot
+- secure your rest api using spring security
 - build a stateless authentication
+- build a simple front end application using angular 4

 ## What's inside
 - spring boot